Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 This is the reason why programming interfaces use half-open bounds for ranges.
 In Python, for example, you say `mylist[L:L+N]` to copy the list items with indexes in the interval `[L, L+N)`.
 That's (L+N)-L=N elements.
 Much neater than having rogue +1s and -1s floating around the place.

 That's it.
 I was going to make this into a whole big thing, but it's really that simple.
+I used to come up with small example cases and finger-count in order to figure out interval length.
+This way is less stressful on the ol' brain.

 <!-- Fuck Shane! -->

 ### Farewell to Fencepostia
 You should now be able to count the number of days until your birthday with full confidence, and perhaps more usefully, avoid annoying off-by-1 errors in your programming.
-I used to come up with small example cases of this problem and finger-count in order to figure it out.
-I didn't realise that there was a better way, and I never had it explained to me.
-If you search the internet for "subarray length", you'll come across scary topics like "finding the length of the largest subarray with contiguous elements".
-It doesn't seem to be written down anywhere.
-Maybe that's because it's obvious, but it wasn't for me.

-On that note, happy counting, and say hello to Aunt Catherine.
+Happy counting, and say hello to Aunt Catherine.

 <small>\*From the over-used joke: "There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors."</small>